 If she’s just disgusted because you cried, on the other hand, she sounds a horrible person and I would not bother pursuing any kind of relationship with her in future.

-Q: My friend shows up to my house uninvited and then expects me to entertain him.
+Q: My friend shows up at my house uninvited and then expects me to entertain him.
 Is there a courteous way to get him to stop?

 We have a sort of open door policy and we just show up whenever but my friend has decided to start coming to my house whenever he feels like it.
 I’ve been manufacturing excuses to not be able to hang out but that won’t last forever.